+Screening is your choice.
 It can be difficult to decide what tests to have.
-Some women do not want to know if they have any infections that could affect their baby or if there are problems with the way their baby is developing.
-Others want to know so they can protect their baby against infections or, if there are major problems with their baby, they can think about whether to prepare for the birth or consider ending the pregnancy.
+Some women do not want to know if they have any health conditions that could affect them or their baby.
+Others want to know if they have any health conditions that could affect them or their baby so that they can make decisions on treatment or, if there are unexpected findings, to prepare for the birth or consider ending the pregnancy.